bluesky66-dev/kibana/x-pack/README.md

 #### Developing functional UI tests

-If you are **developing functional tests** then you probably don't want to rebuild HyperSec and wait for all that setup on every test run, so instead use this command to build and start just the HyperSec and Kibana servers:
+If you are **developing functional tests** then you probably don't want to rebuild HyperSec and wait for all that setup on every test run, so instead use this command to build and start just the HyperSec and HyperSec Kibana servers:

 ```sh
 node scripts/functional_tests_server
 ```

-After the servers are started, open a new terminal and run this command to run just the tests (without tearing down HyperSec or Kibana):
+After the servers are started, open a new terminal and run this command to run just the tests (without tearing down HyperSec or HyperSec Kibana):

 ```sh
 node scripts/functional_test_runner